 Five Finger Point

-Follow Cascade Path to a point where it merges with the Lower Snow’s Mountain X-C ski trail.
+Follow Cascade Path to a point where it merges with the Lower Snow’s Mountain cross-country ski trail.
 From there, cross the bridge over Cascade Brook and follow the ski trail for a short distance to the hiking trail on the left.
-It wanders through a mature hardwood forest for a very short time, with good footing and very little ascending, eventually crossing the brook and connecting with Livermore Road.
+It wanders through a mature hardwood forest with good footing and very little ascending, eventually crossing the brook and connecting with Livermore Road.
 It’s almost always difficult to cross the brook in high water.